radumarias/action-check-version-changed-rust/README.md

-# Checks if the version has changed since last release.
+# Checks if the version has changed since last release

 Inputs:
 | Name | Type | Required | Description |